 Other than laying out and resembling bacon every night, I did eat a whole lot.
 My favourite dish was called casado, a traditional Costa Rican meal which consists of rice, black beans, plantains, veggies, and a meat (chicken, beef, pork, fish, etc).
 In my vlog I show you a super delicious casado dish as well as other minor activities I did.

-This tropical paradise cured all my troubles (lol, cheesy but true) and I recommend visiting if you can!
+This tropical paradise cured all my troubles (lol, cheesy but true) and whether you go solo or with a group of friends, I recommend visiting this gorgeous part of the world if you can!